 A quick clarification.
 I have seen many people call it or write it as Taj-Ul-Masjid.
 It is Taj-Ul-Masajid.
 Masajid(mosques) here is the plural of masjid (mosque).
 So the name of this mosque translates to ‘Crown among the mosques’.

-She initiated building of Taj ul masajid in the year 1887.
+She initiated the building of Taj ul masajid in the year 1887.
 There were grand plans which we will talk about later.
 However, she could not complete it in her lifetime.
-Her daughter, Sultan Jahan I, the next nawab also tried to continue the construction work but could not and work stopped completely in the early 20th century.
+Her daughter, Sultan Jahan I, the next nawab also tried to continue the construction work but could not, and work stopped completely in the early 20th century.
 It was in cold storage when India became independent and the Bhopal Princely state was merged with the Republic of India.
-Most important reasons were the political climate and of course money.
+The most important reasons were the political climate and of course money.

 The three white domes contrasted aesthetically with the red sandstone of the Mosque complex.
 As per the plan the entire prayer hall floor was supposed to be covered with crystal glass tiles.
 Orders had already been placed.
 Money to the tune of 700,000 Old Rupees had been spent, samples had been acquired.
 Then came the bomb shell.
 The Islamic clerics pointed out that while praying the devotee is not allowed to see his own image.
 Hence the plan was shelved.
 One can only imagine how magnificent it might have looked.
 The two beautiful minarets were quite tall and seemed to frame the prayer hall on the western side.

-Eventually in 1971, the local muslim organizations, resumed construction of this huge mosque and completed it in 1985.
-I am sure it merits a place in the Guinness Book of World records as slowest construction.
+Eventually, in 1971, the local Muslim organizations resumed construction of this huge mosque and completed it in 1985.
+I am sure it merits a place in the Guinness Book of World records as the slowest construction.

 Taj-ul-Masajid the largest mosque in India